hfp/libxstream/samples/ozaki/README.md

 intensity term is maximal for square tiles, which keeps the split balanced rather than degenerate.
 Set OZAKI_TM/OZAKI_TN to bypass selection and pin a tile.

+## Panel Pipeline (Scheme 2)

+Only ~30% of a Scheme-2 call is the GEMM kernel; the rest is uploading A/B, preprocessing them into CRT residues, and downloading C. Scheme 2 therefore splits **N** into panels and pipelines them: while panel *j* runs its GEMM, panel *j+1* uploads and preprocesses its B columns and panel *j-1* downloads its C block.
+A is uploaded and preprocessed once as a prologue.

+N is the right axis because each panel then owns a disjoint column block of B and C. C is read and written exactly once no matter how many panels there are, and panel GEMMs are mutually independent.
+Splitting K instead would re-read and re-write all of C per group -- measured at several ms per pass at n=4096, which is most of what the pipeline is trying to hide -- and would serialize the panel GEMMs through that accumulation.

+Panel B-slices are double-buffered across `OZAKI_NSLOTS` slots (2 by default; 3 and 4 measured slower).
+A panel reusing a slot waits only on the GEMM that last read it, which is what decouples consecutive panels.
+Because a panel is a slice of B rather than all of B, panelling also lowers peak memory relative to the unpanelled path.

+Panelling is skipped when it cannot pay: too few tiles per panel to saturate the device, `N <= tn`, K-grouping active, device-resident operands, or `OZAKI_NPANEL=1`.
+Requesting a B cache (`OZAKI_CACHE=2` or `3`) takes precedence -- a cached slice buffer must hold all of B, so caching and panelling are alternative ways to avoid the same work (reuse across calls versus overlap within one).
+With `transb` a panel is a strided row block, so B is uploaded whole and only the preprocessing and download overlap.

 ## Kernel Registry